 This post may contain affiliate links.
 If you make a purchase through an affiliate link you’re helping to support this website at no additional cost to yourself.
 Thanks for your support.

 I’ve been to Saskatoon several times before.
 I have family in Saskatoon, and I try to go there once a year.
-That said I never felt like I’ve gotten to see Saskatoon.
+That said I never felt like I’ve really gotten to see this city.
 When I go to visit my family, I’m not looking to do much, aside from visit and maybe eat a little too much.
 For this trip, I wanted to see a bit more of Saskatoon than my aunt and uncle’s kitchen.